evangelosgolias/athina/README.md

 # Athina

 **Athina** is a data analysis package for the experiments performed at the MAXPEEM beamline of MAXIV, using Igor Pro from Wavemetrics.
-The package was developed using Igor Pro 9.
-Some functionalities (such as loading Elmitec's properieraty .dat files) should work
+The package is being developed using Igor Pro 9.
+A small subset of the code could run on earlier versions of Igor Pro (for example: the proprietary .dat file loader) but not the package .**Athina**.

 ## Getting started